Phileosopher/commonplace/legal-safety-crime.md

 ## How to defend yourself in court

+[The process is absurdly arcane](legal-safety-crime.png), so learn to be patient, and don't expect anything will or won't happen until it's been finalized.

 For most things (e.g., unsafe vehicle, inadequate property) you're required to receive a notice of violation first.

 In a criminal situation, don't expect the courts to side with you.